vanOosterhoutLab/HybridCheck/README.md

 ## Introduction

-HybridCheck is an R package that is intended to make it quick, simple and easy to script scans of recombination signal in sequence triplets.
+HybridCheck is an R package that is intended to make it quick, simple and easy to script analyses scanning for recombination signal between haplotype sequences.

 It also allows you to compute ABBA BABA tests for gene flow and some variants of the ABBA BABA test.